Taeniotes scalatus: Description

 Taeniotes scalatus can reach a length of 30–40 mm.
 Basic color of body is black, with a yellow dorsal streak and small spots.
-Larval host plants are cultivated figs (Ficus carica), Artocarpus altilis, Artocarpus integrifolia, Brosimum utile, Castilla elastica, Morus alba and Coffea arabica.
+Larval host plants are cultivated figs (Ficus carica), Artocarpus altilis, Artocarpus integrifolius, Brosimum utile, Castilla elastica, Morus alba and Coffea arabica.
 These nocturnal flat-faced longhorn beetles can be found all year round, especially from March to June.

 Distribution

 This species is very common and widely distributed in the Azores, in the Nearctic realm, in Mexico, and in Central America and northern South America (Belize, Bolivia, Costa Rica, Colombia, Ecuador, Guatemala, Honduras, Nicaragua, Panama and Venezuela).